 Meanwhile, fall in the Mesilla Valley meant the golden flowering of broomweed and rabbitbrush, and purple bouquets of asters and slender stalks of wild sunflowers by the roadsides.
 In the velvety desert night, our house glowed like a jack-o-lantern.

-One fall night, Buddy returned from the vicinity of our garbage barrel, his usual self but redolent of skunk.
-Neighbors warned us about and prepared us for this, and so we immediately, on the patio, worked five 6-ounce cans of tomato juice into his hide―tomato juice, we were told, being a neutralizer of the sulfur compounds of skunk spray.
+One fall night, Buddy returned from the vicinity of our garbage barrel, his usual self but obviously redolent of skunk.
+Neighbors had warned us about this, and so we immediately, on the patio, worked five six-ounce cans of tomato juice into his hide―tomato juice, we were told, being a neutralizer of the sulfur compounds of skunk spray.
 (I have since been led to believe this is not true.)
-I then joined him in the shower stall where I got a good rinse and he got a thorough oatmeal shampoo.
-He emerged from the shower smelling―between the tomatoes, oatmeal, and fundamental canine essence―like a weird rural Southern breakfast.
+I then joined Buddy in the shower stall where I got a good rinse and he got a thorough oatmeal shampoo.
+He emerged from the shower smelling, between the tomatoes, oatmeal, and fundamental canine essence, like a weird rural Southern breakfast.

 Never had I so welcomed November, which in the Mesilla Valley meant the beginning of cool days and chilly nights.
-With the cotton now harvested, a different variety of John Deere heavy equipment leveled the plants and plowed the fields.
-The leaves of the cottonwoods, willows, Lombardy poplars, salt cedar, and pecan tress yellowed.
+With the cotton now harvested, different designs of John Deere heavy equipment leveled the plants and plowed the fields.
+Meanwhile, the leaves of the cottonwoods, willows, Lombardy poplars, salt cedar, and pecan tress yellowed.